 To manage a safe return to organised sport and physical activities all clubs, facility operators and deliverers (herein referred to as ‘operators’) should put in place Test & Protect procedures to help break chains of transmission of Coronavirus (COVID-19).
 Further information is available within this guidance and at Scottish Government: Test & Protect.

-Scottish Government has introduced a new strategic framework document for managing COVID-19 became effective from 2 November 2020.
-This provides a 0-4 Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection Level depending upon its COVID-19 status which will be reviewed weekly.
+Scottish Government’s strategic framework document (version: Feb 2021) for managing COVID-19 provides a 0-4 Level approach to restrictions with each local authority area (or sub-area) placed in a relevant protection Level depending upon its COVID-19 status which will be reviewed weekly.

 SGBs, clubs and participants should be aware of their local area protection level and associated restrictions which may be in place and should consider this as part of risk assessment planning.
 Broad guidance for sporting activity which should be followed within each Level is set out in Table A below.

-Further information on protection levels that will apply in each local authority area are available at Coronavirus (COVID-19): allocation of protection levels to local authorities.
+Further information on protection levels that apply in each local authority area are available at Coronavirus (COVID-19): allocation of protection levels.
 A local post code checker is also available at COVID restrictions by protection level in areas of Scotland.

 - It is the responsibility of each club committee, sports facility operator and/or deliverer (herein referred to as the operator) to appoint a responsible person/s, referred to as the COVID officer, to act as the point of contact on all things related to COVID-19.
 An e-learning module for COVID officers is available to support those undertaking the role.